Dennis Rader (BTK)

 Their behavior remains good or even improves as they become increasingly fixated on their rewards.
 Despite the practical utility of reward-based treatments, however, the fact remains that there is no known cure for psychopathy.
 In other words, it can be managed quite effectively but not cured.

-I offer many other shocking insights into the minds and actions of deranged serial predators in my book “Why We Love Serial Killers,” which will be released on October 7, 2014.
-Pre-order my new book, save 20%, and you won't pay until it ships.
-To order it now click: http://www.amazon.com/dp/1629144320/ref=cm_sw_r_fa_dp_B-2Stb0D57SDB
+I offer many other shocking insights into the minds and actions of psychopathic serial predators such as BTK, with whom I corresponded extensively, in my new book “Why We Love Serial Killers: The Curious Appeal of the World's Most Savage Murderers” from Skyhorse Press.
+To read the reviews and order it now, click: http://www.amazon.com/dp/1629144320/ref=cm_sw_r_fa_dp_B-2Stb0D57SDB

 (1) Morton, R.J.
 2005.
 Serial Murder: Multi-Disciplinary Perspectives for Investigators.
 National Center for the Analysis of Violent Crime.
 Washington, D.C.: U.S. Department of Justice.